Tbalta/azurite-cs/README.md

 (foofoobar) (// x: foo)
 (foobar) (// x: )
 ```
-The follonwing lines will be the same.
+The following lines will not be matched.
 ```lisp
 (foofoba)
 ```